silver13/h8mini-acro/README.md

 The firmware needs Keil.GD32F1xx_DFP.1.1.0.pack which adds support for the cpu to Keil (5.15 used).

-config.h - rates, other options
-pid.c - pids ( tuned for standard H8 mini)

 Thanks to goebish, victzh for bayangtoys protocol reverse engineering and nrf emulation.

 Firmware thread featuring flashing info: [rcgroups.com](http://www.rcgroups.com/forums/showthread.php?t=2512604)

+###Changing settings

+config.h - all settings: rates, switches/buttons config, other options

+pid.c - pids ( tuned for standard H8 mini)

+After changing settings, remember to click compile first, not just upload.

 #####Stock tx:
 On the stock tx only the rate (expert) button works.
 Trims are not functional on the stock tx.